 In all the above examples the demonstrative pronouns replace the nouns, therefore they cannot be demonstrative adjectives.

-Lesson #19: Demonstrative adjectives
+Demonstrative adjectives with context

 - Hey Thomas, how’s that1 Spanish course coming along2?

 - It’s going great.
 This is the first time I’ve tried learning a language using online tutorials.

 - So, what do you think of these3 tutorials then?
 Effective?
 Worth your time4?

 - Well, remember that5 Spanish professor we had in university?
 Her name was Elena.